How can I register for a CLEP?

 How much does it cost to take a CLEP exam?

-The test is $85.
+The test is $89.
 If an essay is required, there is an additional charge of $20.
 Non-Grace students must pay an additional administrative fee of $20.
-Payment can be made by cash, check, or through a withdrawal from a current student's business account.
+Payment can be made by cash, check, or through withdrawal from a current student's business account.

 How do I receive my score?

-If you want your scores sent to a college (including Grace College), employer or certifying agency, you must select this option through the examination software on the day of the exam.
+If you want your scores to be sent to a college (including Grace College), employer, or certifying agency, you must select this option through the examination software on the day of the exam.
 This service is free of charge only if you select your score recipient at the time of your test.
 A $20 fee will be charged for each transcript ordered at a later date.

 Your score report will show the total scaled score, which falls between 20 and 80 and is closely related to the number of questions answered correctly.
 Your raw score increases by one point for each question answered correctly, and no points are gained or lost when a question is not answered or is answered incorrectly.
 The raw score is translated into a scaled score by a process that adjusts for differences in the difficulty of the questions on various forms of the test.
 Grace College accepts a score of 50 or higher in order to receive credit.